-The Advanced Data Import - Importing a CSV file article demonstrated the power and flexibility of PIPE-FLO® Professional's new Data Import feature by taking advantage of Python™ scripting to generate or retrieve data.
-One flaw in the presented approach is the difficulty of locating and correcting bad data in the .csv file being read.
+PIPE-FLO® Professional's powerful Data Import feature takes advantage of Python™ scripting to generate or retrieve data.
+This greatly speeds up the modeling process but can present issues without good data.
+Users may find it difficult locating and correcting bad data in a .csv file being read.
 If it is run with invalid data types or empty fields it would abort the script and return an error for the line of code where the exception was encountered.
 Fortunately, Python™ provides some avenues for us to catch these problems in advance and deal with them in a more expedient manner.
 Making this extra effort results in a Data Import script that is robust, accurate and time saving across multiple files and users.

 The example below reads flow demand data (name, flow, and elevation) from a CSV file, checks the data for validity, and imports the valid items into a PIPE-FLO Professional model.
 Where exceptions are encountered, they are tallied and reported in the Data Import Output window.
 The flow demand names correspond to Ultra-pure water system.pipe, which can also be found in My Engineering Files>Projects>Sample Systems.
 The text below can also be copied into a text editor to create the and CSV_ErrorCheck.py files necessary to run this example in PIPE-FLO.

 #The first step is to load some standard Python modules to read the .csv file and perform the file operations:

 The file consists of flow demand name, flow rate, and elevation in comma delimited rows.
 Notice that there are some erroneous or empty values.
 This block of text can be copied into a text editor and saved as :